 Pre-Pointe students will learn specific technical movements to prepare and strengthen the legs, ankles, and feet while also working on exercises to develop their core muscle strength.
 Repetition of these skills will prepare young dancers for success en pointe in the future.

-Dancers may remain in the pre-pointe level another year to insure they have developed proper alignment before progressing to pointe.
+Dancers may remain in the pre-pointe level another year to insure they have developed proper alignment and strength before progressing to pointe.

-Dancers will also learn about pointe shoes, how to properly sew and tie pointe shoe ribbons to their ballet slippers, and proper foot care.
+Dancers will also learn about theraband exercises, how to properly sew and tie pointe shoe ribbons to their ballet slippers, and proper foot care.

 Students in the Pre-Pointe level are required to take two Ballet Classes per week.

 To learn more about our Pre-Pointe level and how the dancers prepare for pointe work, please click here to view a short video clip